Nunjucks syntax

 <li class="vf-navigation__item">

-<a href="JavaScript:Void(0);" class="vf-navigation__link">about us</a>
+<a href="JavaScript:Void(0);" class="vf-navigation__link">About us</a>

 </li>